 Let me make myself clear with a set of examples, humans communicate by talking to each other in different languages (English, Hindi, Spanish, French, Chinese).
-Whenever we need a dress, we ask our parents to buy it for us, and they simply do because they understand our language, our way of speaking.
+Whenever we need a dress, we ask our parents to buy it for us, and they simply do because they understand our language and our way of speaking.

-The same goes for the computers, they too have their languages, and only understand the instructions given in a specific syntactical way known as a programming language.
+The same goes for computers, they too have their languages, and only understand the instructions given in a specific syntactical way known as a programming language.
 Python, java, c, c++ are some of the languages of programming

 Coming to the main question, let’s talk about its difficulty level.

 Well, as consultants like to say, ‘it depends.’
 Whether programming is hard or not depends on many factors, such as the specific type of programming and how you, as an individual think of it.
 It can be surprisingly easy as well as insanely hard.

 Comparatively, coding is the initial step of developing any software and thus it is much easier and simpler to analyze and understand than Programming.

 Here are some of the mistakes that one should avoid as an aspiring beginner: